The Short Story

 Within the next two years I graduated from university, learned English, and signed myself up for a new challenge in life, that is, to give all that I have and devote myself to the field of psychology in order to improve the quality of life of many individuals and, why not, try to bring something new to the field.

 That said, today, you will find me studying neuropsychology at Bangor University.
 Through a lot of struggle, dedication, and hard work; I consider myself a highly competent student (1st for overall grade in my second year of studies; 82%).
-My immediate plans are: (1) to graduate among the top 3 of my class; (2) to pursue a Ph.D. in Clinical/Counselling psychology and immerse myself in studies of various neurodegenerative and mental-health phenomena.
+My immediate plans are: (1) to graduate among the top 3 of my class; (2) to pursue a Msc/Ph.D. in Clinical/Counselling psychology.